 The ideal magnesium level for zoanthid should be 1250-1350 ppm.

 You should keep the nitrate level below 5 ppm.
-However, do not let it rise over this level.
+However, do not let it rise to this level.

 It is best to keep the phosphate level of water below 0.03 ppm in your reef tank.
 Overfeeding is the major reason that increases phosphate levels in tank water.